eaglejs/timekeeper/README.md

 i.e., `ruby deltek-timesheet.rb time=8`

 This will start up the selenium webdriver and open up Unisys's deltek url and input your credentials, and do your timesheet.

-## This is now officially one step process.

-You do have to add the cookies listed in the cookies section of the config.example.json.
-To do this:

-- Open up incognito mode in your chrome browser (do this so we are sure we are creating a new session).
-- Navigate to the url in the config.example.json file.
-- Fill out your username.
-- Fill out your password.
-- It will ask you to receive a text message, and do so, and reply to that text message.
-- When you are prompted to save the session, click yes, and let it take you to the deltek login page.
-- Once you are there, hit back, to reveal office 365. open up your Dev Tools in the browser and go to the "application" tab.
-- On the left of the Dev Tools, you'll see a dropdown for cookies, click on it, and click on the url inside.
-- Now you will see several name, values, domains, etc. Just copy the value from the name "ESTSAUTH", and "CCState" and paste it in the config.json file.
-- Keep this file secret because if someone get's these cookie values, they can hi-jack your session, and do unspeakable things to you.
-- Once it is saved, and you renamed your config.example.json to config.json, you should be good to go, and it will automatically log in.
-If your cookies expire, just repeat the process.

 ## Running in Crontab